elastic/logstash-docs-md/docs/lsr/plugins-filters-elastic_integration.md

 ## Resolving pipeline definitions [plugins-filters-elastic_integration-resolving]

-This plugin uses {{es}} to resolve pipeline names into their pipeline definitions.
-When configured *without* an explicit [`pipeline_name`](plugins-filters-elastic_integration.md#plugins-filters-elastic_integration-pipeline_name), or when a pipeline uses the Reroute Processor, it also uses {{es}} to establish mappings of data stream names to their respective default pipeline names.
+This plugin uses Elasticsearch to resolve pipeline names into their pipeline definitions.
+When configured *without* an explicit [`pipeline_name`](plugins-filters-elastic_integration.md#plugins-filters-elastic_integration-pipeline_name), or when a pipeline uses the Reroute Processor, it also uses Elasticsearch to establish mappings of data stream names to their respective default pipeline names.

 It uses hit/miss caches to avoid querying Elasticsearch for every single event.
 It also works to update these cached mappings *before* they expire.
-The result is that when {{es}} is responsive this plugin is able to pick up changes quickly without impacting its own performance, and it can survive periods of {{es}} issues without interruption by continuing to use potentially-stale mappings or definitions.
+The result is that when Elasticsearch is responsive this plugin is able to pick up changes quickly without impacting its own performance, and it can survive periods of Elasticsearch issues without interruption by continuing to use potentially-stale mappings or definitions.

 To achieve this, mappings are cached for a maximum of 24 hours, and cached values are reloaded every 1 minute with the following effect: